phantomx999/Program-Design/HW/HW04/README.md

 >HINT: When you write tests for the project in iteration 2, you will find it convenient to overload operators (e.g. ==, <, >, ...) to compare class objects.
 For example, rather than having sevearl EXPECT_EQ statements to test individual data member values in a class, we could define `operator==` and compare the objects directly!

 Notice that this test consists of multiple statements to test a variety of input to the method.
-Within the test, we aren't seeing the instantiation of first_day or last_day, as this is in the _SetUp()_ of _DateTest_, as mentioned above.
+Within the test, we aren't seeing the instantiation of _first_day_ or _last_day_, as this is in the _SetUp()_ of _DateTest_, as mentioned above.

-One thing to note is `<< "Some message"`, which can be beneficial to add when executing multiple statements within a test.
-This will tell the user of your tests exactly which of the lines has failed.
+One thing to note is `<< "Some message"` to the right of the _EXPECT_XX_ calls.
+These messages can be beneficial to add when executing multiple statements within a test.
+This will tell the tester exactly which of the lines has failed.

 #### Things to Think About